New Year, Old Me... and that’s okay!

 It means becoming more realistic, compassionate, and aligned with what actually supports you.

-We often set huge, overwhelming goals — and then feel disappointed when life gets in the way.
+How often have you set a New Years resolution, only to feel disappointed when daily life gets in the way.

 What if instead of planning for an entire year, we focused on one week?